-SoM is committed to providing a place where people of all backgrounds can have an inclusive place to learn, research, and grow.
-Promoting a culture across our community that fosters justice, equity, diversity, and inclusion (JEDI) is a core goal of our most recent strategic plan.
+SoM is committed to providing a place where people from all backgrounds can have an inclusive place to learn, research, and grow.
+Promoting a culture across our community that fosters diversity, equity, inclusion, and justice (DEIJ) is a core goal of our most recent strategic plan.
 The primary aim of the cultural fluency goal is a fundamental transformation of the culture of SoM towards becoming an anti-racist and non-discriminatory environment for people from all backgrounds.
-We envision an equitable, inclusive culture that intentionally supports SoM community members from historically oppressed and underrepresented backgrounds, while also celebrating the various enhancing contributions from such community members to the scientific and educational experience.
+We envision an equitable, inclusive culture that intentionally supports SoM community members from historically underserved and underrepresented backgrounds, while also celebrating the various enhancing contributions from such community members to the scientific and educational experience.
 Creating mutually beneficial outcomes to the community's activities and its members alike.
 This goal is also fully aligned with pillar 4 in OU's strategic plan, i.e., "become a place of belonging and emotional growth for all students, faculty, staff and alumni".

-3.2.1.
+4.1.
 Accessibility and Disability Resources